crate/cratedb-guide/docs/admin/clustering/scale/index.md

 (scaling-clusters)=

-# Scale Clusters Up and Down
+# Scale clusters up and down

 A significant feature in CrateDB is that it can scale horizontally, which means that instead of adding more RAM, CPU, and disk resources to existing nodes, you